Google Health: Exposure Notifications System (ENS)

 In 2020, Apple and Google announced changes to their operating systems that would enable exposure notification for users.
 Chief Health Officer Karen DeSalvo noted that privacy concerns had led to the approach using Bluetooth-based proximity signals rather than GPS location tracking.
 In the UK, an NHS-developed app saw some adoption resulting in 1.7M exposure notifications.
 However, as of 2022, adoption of apps using Apple and Google’s exposure notification system had never gone above single digits for most states in the U.S.

 Other countries had elected not to use the Google framework has opted for location tracking.
 Instead, some had special laws previously created for the public health emergency, allowing government use of location tracking and transaction databases by government authorities.
 In South Korea, authorities using cellphone location data had identified 60,000 people near a mass-exposure event in Itaewon.
 Affected individuals were notified, with some asked to self-quarantine, resulting in only 246 cases from the exposure.
 Privacy advocates expressed concern over the use of location data in this way.

-Google Health Studies app
+Google Health Studies

 In late 2020, Google introduced a Google Health Studies app for Android phones, appearing to rival Apple’s ResearchKit and Research App.
 The first studies on the Health Studies app focus on respiratory illness like COVID-19.
 Google deployed federated learning in an effort to improve privacy and security in its Health Studies app.

 The Google Health Studies app was introduced amidst news that a competing Apple Research app had inadvertently collected more health data than requested.
 The Apple study had unintentionally collected 30 days of additional data, which was not requested as part of the study.
 According to emails to study participants, extra data had reportedly been deleted and was never accessed by Apple.

-Personnel

-As of February 2020, Google Health had more than 500 employees.
-As of 2020, Google Health's leadership team includes the following people: